nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 - The power supply must supply 12 V and a current of more than 2 A to accomodate all components that will be running at one time.
 - Fuses will need to be added to the power supply bus for added overcurrent protection.
 - The table below shows the voltage and current requirements for each component in each subsystem.
 These will be the main constraints for the power subsystem.
+- 6 V will need to be provided to certain components such as some motor drivers and servo drivers.
 - An emergency stop button must be used for the safety of those involved in the competition.
 Further details are shown in the next subsection.